blinkcss/blinkcss.github.io/README.md

 ### Up for discussion:

-- text-decoration
 - vertical-align
 - writing-mode
 - column-count (R)
 - hyphens
-- list-style
 - background-blend-mode
-- negative margins
 - cursor (pointer)

 ### Thoughts:

 - Steps (8, 16) also in `z-index` and `top`, `right`… modules?
 (Consistency)
+- Moving away from number steps to semantic steps like: XXS › XS › S › M › L › XL › XXL?

 ## Add:

 - width, max-width and height should have responsive classes (at least vh + %/vw)
-- max-width should contain breakpoint widths e.g. .mw-md {max-width: --var(breakpoint-md)}
 - `padding_child.css` (then, margin und padding need !important)
 - separate section for “add-ons/helpers” (like `margin_child.css`)
 - add responsive classes to `order.css`
+- negative margins (for grids)

 ## Make responsive?: